Explicit Stillman bounds for all degrees: Reduction Steps

 The second case: there are some decompositions in degree 2 before this decomposition.
 No matter what decompositions they are, the resulting vector is always smaller than or equal to $(\sigma_d,\ldots,\sigma_3,\prescript{d}{}{\psi^{\sigma}_{1,\sigma}}(\sigma),\prescript{d}{}{\psi^{\sigma}_{1,\sigma}}(\sigma))$, and then we are forced to decompose it in degree 3.
 Therefore, we get

-The vector on the right half of the second line is always bigger than that of the first line.
-So we can just take the right side of the second line as an upper bound for the decomposition in degree 3.
+The vector on the second line of $(**)$ is always bigger than the right half of $(*)$.
+So we can just take the second line of $(**)$ as an upper bound for the decomposition in degree 3.
 Then we can iterate it again.
 In each iteration, we replace all $\sigma_3-i$ under $F$ by $\sigma$, and all $\sigma_i,i \geq 4$ by $\sigma$.
 We denote

 Then

 Here in the second step we can run the same argument because $\sigma<\prescript{d}{}{\psi_{2,\sigma}}(\sigma)$, so we can replace $\sigma$ by $\prescript{d}{}{\psi_{2,\sigma}}(\sigma)$ and since $\sigma_i<\sigma<\prescript{d}{}{\psi_{2,\sigma}}(\sigma)$ for all $i$, we can apply the result for decompositions in dimension 2.